calmitchell617/Springbok/readme.md

 We need to ingest all pricing data into what’s known as a data bundle.
 To do this, we will take our CSV files, which have been processed into the correct OHLCV format, and run the “zipline ingest” command from the command line.
-To get successfully run this command, we will have to make a few changes to Zipline itself, however.
+To successfully run this command, we will have to make a few changes to Zipline itself, however.

 The .zipline file folder is hidden by default, so you need to alter your computer to reveal hidden files and directories.
 **In macOS Sierra and later, this is quite easy.
 While in Finder, press “Command + Shift + . “, and hidden files and folders will be revealed.**

-For Windows, Google “Windows reveal hidden files” and your Windows version.
+For Windows or Linux, Google search “(your OS here) reveal hidden files” and your OS version.
+There will definitely be a tutorial to help you.

-If you’re running linux, you probably already know how to do it.

 Now find your .zipline folder, which is under your user directory.
 For example, on Mac, this is under MacintoshHD -> Users -> the username you are currently using.